lookfirst/gulp-helpers/README.md

 }
 ```

-This returns a `Situation` object, which is good for determining if we are running in `development`, `sandbox` or `production` mode based on the SITUATION environment variable.
+This returns a `Situation` object, which is good for determining if we are running in `development`, `sandbox`, `demo` or `production` mode based on the SITUATION environment variable.

 Sandbox and Production mode generally means that the project is bundled and minified and [browserSync](http://browsersync.io) is running without reloading turned on.